 Close to the finish line, we sliced peeled oranges as we watched the timer slowly tick down to zero.
 Meanwhile, Viçoso assembled an impromptu salad to complete our Portuguese meal.

-Before we knew it and just a few hours after we arrived at the Lisbon Cooking Academy, the Arroz de Pato was cooked and ready to eat.
+Before we knew it and just a few hours after we arrived at the Lisbon Cooking Academy, the Arroz de Pato was cooked.